Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Which clay is best for clogged pores?

 The best clay depends on your skin type.
-Bentonite is best for severely clogged pores and oily skin (strongest absorption).
-Kaolin is best for sensitive or dry skin with mild congestion (gentlest option).
+Bentonite is best for oily skin and stubborn blackheads.
+Kaolin is best for sensitive or dry skin.

-French green clay is best for combination skin and moderate clogging (balanced absorption plus minerals).
-Most people with normal skin do well with French green.
+French green clay is best for combination skin and moderate clogging.
+Most people with normal skin do well with French green for regular maintenance.

 What is the difference between bentonite and kaolin clay?

-Bentonite has high absorption and strong oil-pulling action—best for oily skin.
+Bentonite has strong oil-pulling action and is best for oily skin.
 It swells when wet, creating powerful suction as it dries.
-This makes it excellent for extraction but potentially too aggressive for sensitive skin.

 Is French green clay better than bentonite?

-Neither is universally "better"—they serve different purposes.
-French green clay offers moderate absorption plus beneficial minerals (magnesium, calcium, potassium).
-It's ideal for combination skin and regular maintenance.
+Neither is better overall — they serve different needs.
+French green clay offers moderate absorption plus minerals like magnesium and calcium.

 Can I use bentonite clay if I have sensitive skin?

-If you must try bentonite, dilute it 50/50 with kaolin, use 5-7 minute application time (not 15), and always patch test first.
-Stop immediately if irritation occurs.
+If you must try bentonite, dilute it 50/50 with kaolin, use only 5-7 minutes, and always patch test first.

 How often should I use clay masks for clogged pores?

-Never use clay masks daily—over-masking strips natural oils and damages your skin barrier.
-This triggers rebound oil production and makes pore problems worse.
+Never use clay masks daily.
+Over-masking strips natural oils and damages your skin barrier, which makes pore problems worse.

 Which clay is best for blackheads?